tdavislab/PhenoMapper/README.md

-Mapper Interactive is a web-based framework for interactive analysis and visualization of high-dimensional point cloud data  built upon the Mapper algorithm.
-It is an open source software released under the MIT License.
+PhenoMapper is an extension of Mapper Interactive, which is a web-based framework for interactive analysis and visualization of high-dimensional point cloud data built upon the mapper algorithm.

 The Mapper algorithm is a tool from topological data analysis first introduced by Gurjeet Singh, Facundo Mémoli and Gunnar Carlsson in 2007 (http://dx.doi.org/10.2312/SPBG/SPBG07/091-100).